Gitstar031/chotalk_clone2022/README.md

-# Chotal clone 2022 Update
+# Chotalk clone 2022 Update

-CSS got so much better!
+HTML & CSS are so much fun!!